• Skip to primary navigation

 How much water to steam lobster?

-You need about an inches of water in the bottom of the pot to steam lobster.
-The amount of water will be dependent upon your steamer basket.
+You need about an inch of water in the bottom of the pot to steam lobster.
+The amount of water will be dependent upon the steamer basket and the size of the pot.
+Do not let it boil dry.

 How big should my steaming basket be?